CodingAbbas/Credit_Risk_Scorecard/README.md

 **1) Load the Data:**
 The raw dataset was loaded into SAS and variable names were shortened to work within character limits.
-This established the working dataset that all subsequent steps build upon.

 **2) Explore the Data:**
-Before making any changes, the data was explored to understand its structure, identify missing values, spot any errors, and confirm the overall default rate.
-This step informed every cleaning decision that followed.
+The data was then explored to understand its structure, identify missing values, spot any errors, and confirm the default rate.

 **3) Clean the Data:**
-Missing values were filled using the median of each variable to preserve as many records as possible.
-Records with an age of zero were removed as these are not valid, and revolving utilisation was capped at 1 to remove unrealistic values.
+Records with an age of zero were removed as these are not valid, missing values were filled using the median of each variable, and revolving utilisation was capped at 1.
 The data was checked again after cleaning to confirm all issues were resolved.

 **4) Split the Data:**
 The cleaned dataset was divided into a 70% training set and a 30% test set.
-The default rate was verified in both splits to confirm the division was representative before any model was built.
+The default rate was verified in both splits to confirm the division in each dataset.

 **5) Compare Default and Non-Default Borrowers:**
 Average values across key variables were compared between borrowers who defaulted and those who did not.
-This helped identify which variables were likely to carry the most predictive power before modelling began.
+This helped identify which variables were likely to carry the most predictive power.

 **6) Build the Logistic Regression Model:**
  A logistic regression model was built to predict the probability of default.
 Stepwise variable selection was applied to automatically identify and retain only the most statistically significant predictors from the available variables.

 **7) Build the Random Forest Model:**
-A random forest model was built as a second approach to compare against logistic regression.
+A random forest model was built to compare against logistic regression.
 Random forest was chosen because it can capture more complex relationships between variables that a linear model may not detect.

 **8) Test Both Models:**
 Both models were applied to the test set to evaluate how well they performed on data they had not seen during training.
-This step produced the performance metrics used to compare the two approaches.

 **9) Calculate the KS Statistic:**
-Calculate the KS Statistic: The KS statistic was calculated to measure how well the model separates borrowers who defaulted from those who did not.
+The KS statistic was calculated to measure how well the model separates borrowers who defaulted from those who did not.
 The higher the KS, the better the model is at distinguishing between the two groups.

 **10) Build the Credit Scorecard:**
 Predicted probabilities were converted into credit scores and borrowers were segmented into five risk bands.
-The final scorecard was exported to CSV for further analysis.

 &nbsp;